zjwang11/IR2PW/README.md

 axiliaries:

-          dyn2wf.py  : to convert  .dyn* to phonon wavefunctions mode2wf.py : to convert .modes to phonon wavefunctions.
+          dyn2wf.py  : to convert  .dyn* to phonon wavefunctions mode2wf.py : to convert .modes to phonon wavefunctions